Introduction

 Switching from one task to another kills productivity.
 Try to focus on one task at a time.
 If not possible, try task batching.
 It involves grouping similar tasks.
 This helps you save time and improve efficiency.

-Another method experts suggest to be highly effective and efficient is eating the frog.
-It involves doing the most difficult the first thing in the morning.
+Another method experts suggest, which is highly effective and efficient is eating the frog.
+It involves doing the most difficult thing first thing in the morning.
 It helps you focus your maximum energy on the most important task.
-To effectively apply this method, you need to learn about prioritizing tasks so that you can find the most important and difficult task.
+To apply this method effectively, you need to learn to prioritize tasks so you can identify the most important and difficult ones.

 8. Keep burnout in mind while planning workload

-Effectiveness and efficiency have a direct relation to burnout.
+Effectiveness and efficiency are directly related to burnout.
 If a resource is overburdened and not getting enough rest, it can lead to reduced efficiency and effectiveness.

 9. Identify areas of improvement